CfSOtago/GREENGrid/analysis/generation/nzElecGenTrends.md

-The following plot replicates one of those found in [Staffel, 2018](https://www.sciencedirect.com/science/article/pii/S0301421516307017#f0025) for the UK to show how the different components of generation have changed over time.
+To do this, the following plot replicates one of those found in [Staffel, 2018](https://www.sciencedirect.com/science/article/pii/S0301421516307017#f0025) for the UK to show how the different components of generation have changed over time.
 It shows the total half-hourly generation for each month summed over all days.
+Note that the half-hours are plotted at mid-points (00:15, 00:45, 01:15 etc...).

 ![](nzElecGenTrends_files/figure-html/sum profile plot by month-1.png)<!-- -->